 This world, actually, does exist!
-It’s shopping at your local farmer’s markets or grocery store where you find clean fruits, vegetables, eggs, and meats.
+It’s shopping at your local farmer’s market or grocery store where you find clean fruits, vegetables, eggs, and meats.
 This is the magical land of the whole, natural, unprocessed foods.
 Apples don’t have a health label when you buy them.
 There’s no ingredient list or health claims, as it doesn’t have a package to write them on.

-The more we focus on foods that don’t have labels, the less we’ll care about reading nutrition labels and the numbers listed on there.
+The more we focus on foods that don’t have labels, the less we’ll care about reading nutrition labels and the numbers listed there.

-Taking a few extra minutes to prep some simple whole food healthy snacks for yourself and your family will help to improve everyone’s health for the better.
+Taking a few extra minutes to prep some simple whole-food healthy snacks for yourself and your family will help to improve everyone’s health for the better.
 Check out my Simple Snacks blog here https://www.rainnaturalskincare.com/simple-summer-snacks/ for a few ideas.